Āfdem

 Āfdem (አፍደም)is a town is east central Ethiopia.
-Located in the Shinile Zone of the Somali Region.
+Located in the Sitti Zone of the Somali Region.
 It is located 59 km east of Shinile.
 It is the administrative center of Afdem woreda.
 It sprawls on a wide basin surrounded by granitic mountains on all sides.

 Āfdem lies at the base of its namesake Mount Afdem, a volcanic cone with a denuded caldera.
 Postal service for the town began at least as early as 1944; Āfdem had phone service by 1967.

 Āfdem is served by a railway station on the Addis Ababa - Djibouti Railway.

 History

 The time of the Italian occupation of Ethiopia, the steam engines were Littorina replaced locomotives, which shortened the travel time between Addis Ababa and Dire Dawa from two days to one day.
 The trains stopped now about noon on Awash, and the station Afdem therefore lost in importance.
 In 1984 the village had 805 inhabitants. Āfdem was given an important boost with the arrival of the railway.
 By the early 1930s, the town had an important railway station because trains traveling both directions would pass each other there.
 Town amenities included a telegraph station and a good restaurant with some hotel rooms.
 By 1962, Āfdem was located on a dry-weather that ran from Mieso to Gota.